Rita Verdonk: 2006 bid for VVD leadership

-In the 2006 election, Verdonk received a greater number of preference votes (620,555) than the VVD lijsttrekker Mark Rutte (553,200).
+In the 2006 election, Verdonk received a greater number of preference votes (620,555) than the VVD lead candidate Mark Rutte (553,200).
 As a result, on 28 November she held a press conference in which she urged the party to rethink their policies via a special committee.
 She renewed her desire to become party leader but said she would for the present remain loyal to Rutte.
 A few hours later on 28 November after meeting with the party, she withdrew both ideas.
 Chances of Verdonk to become party leader decreased with this action, described as an "attempted coup" by media and party members.

 On 20 January 2007 NRC Handelsblad profiled Verdonk (caption: The Netherlands at my feet), observing that her election-campaign team was not resolved.
 It said that she was still determined to grab the VVD leadership, possibly right after the March provincial 2007 elections, in the event that her opponent Rutte again performed poorly.